Ramification bounds via Wach modules and q-crystalline cohomology: Introduction

 \section{Introduction}

-Let $p>0$ be a prime and let $K$ be a $p$--adic field.
+Let $p>0$ be a prime, let $K$ be a $p$--adic field and denote by $G_K$ the absolute Galois group of $K$.
 The aim of this note is to study properties of mod $p$ $G_K$--representations $T$ that are crystalline in a suitable sense.
 While the optimal definiton of ``crystalline'' in this context is open to some discussion (see e.g \cite[p.
-509]{BhattScholzeCrystals}), the intended meaning for our purposes is one of the following two variants (relative to a fixed choice of an integer $i\geq 0$): \begin{enumerate}[(a)] \item{(abstract) $T$ is a $p$--torsion subquotient of a $G_K$--stable lattice in a crystalline $\QQ_p$--representation whose Hodge--Tate weights are contained in the interval $[-i, 0]$\footnote{By the results of \cite{EmertonGee2}, \textit{every} mod $p$ representation of $G_K$ admits a crystalline lift; so without extra restrictions, such as the range of Hodge--Tate weights, the notion of ``crystalline'' would be meaningless.}.} \item{(geometric) $T$ is the $i$--th \'{e}tale cohomology group with $\ZZ/p\ZZ$--coefficients of a proper smooth $p$--adic formal scheme over $\oh_K$ (or a subquotient thereof).} \end{enumerate}
+509]{BhattScholzeCrystals}), the intended meaning for our purposes is one of the following two variants (relative to a fixed choice of an integer $i\geq 0$): \begin{enumerate}[(a)] \item{(abstract) $T$ is a $p$--torsion subquotient of a $G_K$--stable lattice in a crystalline $\QQ_p$--representation whose Hodge--Tate weights are contained in the interval $[-i, 0]$.} \item{(geometric) $T$ is the $i$--th \'{e}tale cohomology with $\ZZ/p\ZZ$--coefficients of the geometric generic fiber of a proper smooth $p$--adic formal scheme over $\oh_K$ (or a subquotient thereof).} \end{enumerate}